mialkin/docs/aspnet/middleware.md

 The middleware class must include:

-- A public constructor with a parameter of type RequestDelegate.
+- A public constructor with a parameter of type `RequestDelegate`.
-- A public method named Invoke or InvokeAsync.
+- A public method named `Invoke` or `InvokeAsync`.
 This method must:
   - Return a `Task`.
   - Accept a first parameter of type `HttpContext`.